 Browse by Medical Category

-Female Athlete Study: the female athlete triad is the interrelationship of low energy availability, menstrual dysfunction and decreased bone mineral density.
+Female Athlete Study: The female athlete triad is the interrelationship of low energy availability, menstrual dysfunction and decreased bone mineral density.
 Many young female athletes are afflicted with some aspect of this condition.
 Up to 69% of women participating in sports involving running activities and other endurance sports experience menstrual dysfunction, as compared to only 2-5% of the general population.
 A major concern associated with the female athlete triad is low bone mineral density.
 Decreased bone mineral density has been reported in 22-50% of female athletes as compared to 12% of the normal population.
-Decreased bone mineral density during adolescence puts these athletes at higher risk for fracture.
+Decreased bone mineral density during adolescence puts these athletes at a higher risk for fracture.
 Therefore, it is imperative to address this serious and widespread issue.

-Current research studies are aimed at further investigating:
+Current research studies aim at further investigating:

 Our group has shown that peripubertal boys with autism spectrum disorder (ASD) have lower bone mineral density than typically developing controls, and that both children and adults with ASD are at a higher risk of fracture than controls.
-We are now examining long term bone accrual rates in boys with ASD.

 For more information, please visit the Pediatric Neuroendocrine website